 Around Broadway, gentrified Williamsburg starts to come into focus – subtly, at first, as street art replaces walls of advertising posters in Yiddish and then, around Grand, not so subtly.
 North of Grand, Bedford Avenue is a veritable explosion of fair trade coffee, carefully-curated vintage merchandise, and mindful locavore cuisine – all the signifiers of Brooklyn’s international brand.
 You really don’t need my help finding places to eat here, which is a good thing because (can I be totally honest?) gentrified Williamsburg annoys and (can I be even more totally honest?) intimidates me.

-I’ll just note that in one short stretch between S. 4th and Grand, you can investigate “magicfood” (which turns out to be vaguely Turkish – who knew?) at Abracadabra (347 Bedford); sample “refined” French Algerian cuisine at Simple Café and Restaurant (346 Bedford); have some quinoa at Quinoa (287 Bedford); and find out what a “robata grill” is while gently mocking hipster naming conventions at Salt+Charcoal (171 Grand, at Bedford).
+I’ll just note that in one short stretch between S. 4th and Grand, you can investigate “magicfood” (which turns out to be vaguely Turkish – who knew?) at Abracadabra (347 Bedford); sample “refined” French Algerian cuisine at Simple Café and Restaurant (346 Bedford); have some quinoa at Quinoa Kitchen (287 Bedford); and find out what a “robata grill” is while gently mocking hipster naming conventions at Salt+Charcoal (171 Grand, at Bedford – opens at noon).
 And that’s before you even get to North Williamsburg proper.

 My curmudgeonly mutterings aside, Bedford Avenue from around the 11-mile mark to McCarren Park is, in many ways, an ideal place to watch and cheer.
 If you need a break, or find yourself with time to kill before heading to your next stop, you have more options here than just about anywhere else on the course.

 And since I just realized that we’ve made it past 11 miles without a single mention of Brooklyn pizza, I’ll even offer one non-grudging, non-ironic recommendation: Fornino (187 Bedford at N. 7th, east/right side of the street, opens at noon).
 You don’t need to be a trustafarian with a bad case of hipster attitude to enjoy their wood-fired, Neapolitan-style pies.
 In fact, it probably helps if you aren’t.